Best Time to Visit Cuba

 December to March are the coolest months, although they are by no means cold.
 The average daily temperature is 72 degrees Fahrenheit.

-If you want to know more about transportation in Cuba, Lianet is a local expert and can help you out.
+If you want to know more about traveling in Cuba, Lianet is a local expert and can help you out.

 COST OF TRAVEL TO CUBA: PEAK SEASON VS. OFF-SEASON